toviszsolt/react-scrollspy/README.md

   const onClickEach = (e, next, container) => {
     console.log('The clicked element:', e.target);
     console.log('The container element of target:', container);
-    // You can do something here if you want. next();
+    next();
   };